Oversimplification Fallacy Examples in Media, Real Life, Politics, News & Ads

 Examples of Oversimplification Fallacy in News:

-The article says that a new study shows that most people are in favor of the proposed legislation but does not provide any evidence or data from the study itself.
+• A report stating that a study shows most people support a proposed legislation without presenting any evidence or data from the study.